B.S./M.S. Combined Program

 We strongly recommend you discuss the option with your CS adviser.
 The purpose of this page is to give you the basic information that you need to decide whether to apply for the program and how to apply.

-- To give us the ability to assess your work and for you to be comfortable that you want a master’s degree, you must have completed at least SEVEN Computer Science courses at the 400-level or higher by the time that you register.
+- To give us the ability to assess your work and for you to be comfortable that you want a master’s degree, you must have completed at least SEVEN Computer Science courses at the 400-level or higher, including at least two at the 500-level or higher, by the time that you apply.
 This can include both required and distribution courses for your major, but not independent study courses, i.e., ones that require a learning contract.
-Two of these courses must be at the 500-level or higher.

 - Name, PID and contact information

 - Names of two CS faculty members who will serve as your primary references.
+These must be COMPUTER SCIENCE faculty and may not include graduate students.
 The admissions committee may choose to contact any other faculty member as well.
+You should discuss your plans with the faculty members that you list BEFORE you submit your application.

 - Resume with work experience, activities, honors, etc.